rundsk/dsk/docs/00_Getting Started/02-Step by Step/Readme.md

 If you now refresh the page for the aspect that you added the meta data to you will see that instead of the authors email address, their name is displayed.
 When you click on it, a window to compose an email addressed to this person opens.

 ## 💙 — Step 12: Good to go!
 **This completes the step-by-step guide to DSK** – you used all its basic features and can now get started with documenting your Design Systems!
-On this website you find a detailed documentation of all features and some more advanced tricks, like more information about _using Markdown_ (including how to use images and videos in your documents), about using _special components_ to improve your documentation, or ways to _configure the frontend_.
+On this website you find a detailed documentation of all features and some more advanced tricks, like more information about [using Markdown](/The-Design-Definitions-Tree/Documents) (including how to use images and videos in your documents), about using [special components](/The-Frontend/Documentation-Components) to improve your documentation, or ways to [configure the frontend](/The-Frontend/Configuration).
 If there are any questions left, feel free to reach out and [we are happy to help you get started](/Help).